berewt/twerk/README.md

 # [Twerk][] (Twitter Erkive reader)

-This libraray contains a parser for the twitter archive CSV files and some pipes utilities to ease their processing.
+This library contains a parser for the twitter archive CSV files and some pipes utilities to ease their processing.

 See the documentation of the [Twerk.Pipes] module for some examples.